dsagman/picat/picat.md

-# What I Wish I Knew When Learning Picat
+# What I Wish I Knew When Learning Picat: Introduction

 July 2025